 Conduct and Grading of the Oral Exam: The oral exam often focuses primarily on the subject areas from the written exam, particularly any areas that were deficient.
 The underlying intent shall be to examine the student's ability to think, speak, and expound extemporaneously and in a scholarly manner.
-Therefore, questions need not be limited to the originally designated subject areas but may include knowledge essential to complete understanding of information in their field of study.
-Questions can be asked by any faculty member at the oral defense.
+Therefore, questions need not be limited to the originally designated subject areas but may include knowledge essential to demonstrate complete understanding of information in their field of study.
+Questions can be asked by any committee member at the oral defense.
 The chairperson for the oral exam shall be the student's committee chair.
-The recommended length of the oral exam is two hours to a maximum of three hours.
+The recommended length of the oral exam is two hours to three hours.
 The chairperson has the responsibility for ensuring proper conduct of the examination.

 When questioning is completed the student will be excused.
 An initial straw vote should be taken followed by discussion.
 The final vote will be oral.
 Each member of the committee votes either pass or fail.
 If a majority of the committee vote to pass, the student has successfully completed the exam.
 The student will be informed verbally of the result as soon as it is reached.
 If the student failed the first oral exam, the committee must inform the student of the reasons for failure and suggest source materials for improvement.
 The student in consultation with the committee shall determine the appropriate time for the next oral examination.
-In all cases, the second oral exam must be taken within three months of the first.
-Should the student fail a second attempt at the exam, he or she will be required to leave the PRTM graduate program.
+Should the student fail a second attempt at the exam, they will be required to leave the PRTM graduate program.

-Form GS5D and Expiration of the Comprehensive Exam: Upon satisfactory completion of the comprehensive exam the committee chair submits the GS5D form to the graduate school, with signatures of all committee members.
+Form GS5D: Upon satisfactory completion of the comprehensive exam the committee chair submits the GS5D form to the graduate school, with signatures of all committee members.
 Students should check to ensure that this form was submitted and accepted.
-The student hasfive calendar years after the date of the completion of the initial written portion of the comprehensive examination complete all other degree requirements.
-Failure to complete all degree requirements within this five-year time frame will result in dismissal from the program.